DHUniWien/Teaching_CBS4DH/lectures/command_3.md

 * **References:** Much of the content of these sessions is summarized at our [Command line quick reference](command_resources.md) page.
 * **Credit:** Our materials are based on the Software Carpentry [Unix Shell](http://swcarpentry.github.io/shell-novice/) course
-* **Something to play with:** Follow the instructions at <http://swcarpentry.github.io/shell-novice/setup.html> to copy some practice files.
+* **Something to play with:** Download the text of [Alice in Wonderland](https://github.com/DHUniWien/Teaching_CBS4DH/raw/master/lectures/data/alice.txt), as some extra data to practice on.

 ## Review day 1
 * Lessons 1-4 from: http://swcarpentry.github.io/shell-novice/